-SUPPORT FOR THE ULURU STATEMENT FROM THE HEART
+GEELONG PLEDGED SUPPORT TO THE ULURU STATEMENT FROM THE HEART

-We have proudly pledged our support for the Uluru Statement from the Heart outlining the reforms - Voice, Treaty, Truth.
+The City of Greater Geelong has proudly pledged their support for the Uluru Statement from the Heart which outlines the reforms - Voice, Treaty, Truth.
 The Statement calls to enshrine a First Nations voice in the Australian constitution and to establish a Makarrata Commission to supervise a process for both agreement making between governments and First Nations People, and historical truth-telling.
 This provides a path forward as identified by Aboriginal and Torres Strait Islander People for their own self-determination, and true reconciliation in accordance with the United Nations Declaration on the Rights of Indigenous Peoples.